Enet/russian-router/README.md

 Any uri consists of a number of parts (so called uri components: protocol, domain, port, path, query, hash).
 Matching and generating are done part by part.
 If uri is matched, it means all the uri's parts are matched.
 When uri is generated, it means all the uri's parts are generated separately and joined together.

-When a router is matching some custom uri, it looks for only those routes from the routes' table, that can describe the uri.
+When a router is matching some custom uri, it looks for only those routes from the routes' table that can describe the uri.
 Finally the router returns an array of so called match objects, which contain the detailed information about matched uri in the context of a route.

 When a router is generating uri using some data, it gets a specific route from the routes' table and replaces all parameters with custom data.
 The router cares about default values and another nuances.
 Finally it returns a string, that is uri.